chakrabar/chakrabar.github.io/_posts/unpublished/2018-08-05-odata-oauth-openid-connect.md

 1. The request to access token flow is called `flow` or `grant type`
 2. The permissions are called `scopes`, and they are custom defined by each OAuth provider
-3. Access is granted via encrypted access `tokens`.
+3. Access is granted via encrypted access `tokens`
 4. There's no specification for payloads, but generally JWT (JSON Web Tokens) are used

 #### Some standard AuthN + AuthZ approaches for web